-- Notify the NHDES Groundwater Discharge Permit Coordinator immediately if you believe that any infiltration BMP may need to be permitted or registered (See Part 9.1.4.3) during the permit term. - Notify the NHDES Wastewater Engineering Bureau immediately of any plans to discharge any new non-stormwater discharges during the permit term.
-This does not include the allowable non-stormwater discharges listed in Part 1.1.3. - 9.1.4.5 Information That May Be Requested by NHDES.
+- a.
+Notify the NHDES Groundwater Discharge Permit Coordinator immediately if you believe that any infiltration BMP may need to be permitted or registered (see Part 9.1.4.3) during the permit term. - b.
+Notify the NHDES Wastewater Engineering Bureau immediately of any plans to discharge any new non-stormwater discharges during the permit term.
+This does not include the allowable non-stormwater discharges listed in Part 1.1.3 - c.
+Immediately notify the NHDES Drinking Water and Groundwater Bureau at (603) 271-2513 of reportable releases (e.g., spills) of extremely hazardous, hazardous substance or oil as defined in accordance with the Emergency Planning and Community Right-to-Know Act (EPCRA) that are discharged into a source of drinking water or within a source protection area.
+This is in addition to immediately contacting local and state emergency responders through calling 911 and (603) 271-3899 during business hours and the state police at 800 525-5555 after hours or on weekends.
+See id.

+9.1.4.5 Information That May Be Requested by NHDES.

 To ensure compliance with RSA 485-C, RSA 485-A, RSA 485-A:13, I(a), Env-Wq 400 and Env-Wq 401 the following information may be requested by NHDES.
-This information must be kept on site unless you receive a written request from NHDES that it be sent to the address shown in Part 9.1.4.6. - The site map required in Part 5.2.2, showing the type and location of all on-site infiltration BMP utilized at the facility or the reason(s) why none were installed. - A list of all non-stormwater discharges that occur at the facility, including their source locations and the control measures being used (See Sections 1.1.3 and 5.2.3.4). - A copy of the Annual Reports required in Part 7.5 - 9.1.4.6 Where to Submit Information.
+This information must be kept on site unless you receive a written request from NHDES that it be sent to the address shown in Part 9.1.4.6.

+- a.
+The site map required in Part 6.2.2, showing the type and location of all onsite infiltration BMP utilized at the facility or the reason(s) why none were installed. - b.
+A list of all non-stormwater discharges that occur at the facility, including their source locations and the control measures being used (see Parts 1.2.2 and 6.2.3.4). - c.
+A copy of the Annual Reports required in Part 7.4.
+See id.

+9.1.4.6 Where to Submit Information.

 Information submitted to NHDES must be sent to the following address:

-NH Department of Environmental Services Wastewater Engineering Bureau, Permits & Compliance Section P.O.
+NH Department of Environmental Services Wastewater Engineering Bureau Permits & Compliance Section P.O.
 Box 95 Concord, NH 03302-0095

 9.1.4.7 Modification of Clean Water Act Section 401 Water Quality Certification.

-When NHDES determines that additional water quality certification requirements are necessary to protect water quality, it may require individual dischargers to meet additional conditions to obtain or continue coverage under the MSGP.
+When NHDES determines that additional water quality certification requirements are necessary to the protect water quality, it may require individual dischargers to meet additional conditions to obtain or continue coverage under the MSGP.
 Any such conditions shall be supplied to the permittee in writing.
-Any required pollutant loading analyses and any designs for structural best management practices necessary to protect water quality must be prepared by a civil or sanitary engineer registered in New Hampshire.
+Any required pollutant loading analyses and any designs for structural best management practices necessary to protect water quality must be prepared by a professional engineer (civil or sanitary) licensed in New Hampshire.
+See id.

-- 9.1.5 RIR051000: Indian country within the State of Rhode Island No additional requirements. - 9.1.6 VTR05F000: Areas in the State of Vermont subject to industrial activity by a Federal Operator
+9.1.5 RIR051000: Indian country within the State of Rhode Island

+9.1.6 VTR05F000: Areas in the State of Vermont subject to industrial activity by a Federal Operator

+9.2 EPA Region 2: New Jersey, New York, Puerto Rico, Virgin Islands

+9.2.1 PRR050000: Commonwealth of Puerto Rico

+9.2.2 NYR051000: Indian country within the State of New York, except the lands of the St. Regis Mohawk Tribe

-- 9.2 EPA Region 2: New Jersey, New York, Puerto Rico, Virgin Islands. - 9.2.1 PRR050000: Commonwealth of Puerto RicoNo additional requirements. - 9.3 EPA Region 3: Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia. - 9.3.1 DCR050000: District of Columbia
+9.3 EPA Region 3: Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia.

+9.3.1 DCR050000: District of Columbia

-Permittees in the District of Columbia must also meet the following conditions:
+Operators in the District of Columbia must also meet the following conditions (see certification provided by the District of Columbia, CWA410Cert_DC_2021 MSGP):